 15 Tips to Prevent Tools From Getting Stolen

-Give your Tools an Ugly Makeover
+Give your tools an ugly makeover

 Used battery-powered tools sell for much less if they don’t include the battery and charger.
-If you’ve done your homework by defacing the look of the tool and engraving it with your personal information and you remove the battery and charger, the tool isn’t worth stealing.
+If you’ve done your homework by defacing the look of the tool and engraving it with your personal information and you remove the battery and charger, the tool definitely isn’t worth stealing.

-If you store your tools in your work truck, have the truck outfitter install a locking cabinet with heavy-duty hinges and locks to store your power tools.
+If you store your tools in your work truck, have the truck outfitter install a locking cabinet with heavy-duty hinges and locks to store your power tools (while you’re at it, invest in the right truck tool box, too).
 If you store them in your shop or garage, buy a secure storage cabinet and several carrying bins.
 Load your tools into the bins so you can move them easily into and out of your work truck.

-Add GPS Trackers to your Tools
+Add GPS trackers to your tools for additional security

 Factory door lock cylinders attach to the door sheet metal with just a spring clip.
 Even a novice crook can pop those out in a few seconds.
 But interior sliding deadbolts make the job much harder to defeat.
 You can buy manual or electric sliding deadbolts to fit your truck.
 The electric versions cost more, but since they connect to your vehicle’s remote keyless entry system they lock and unlock with just a button push from your key fob.

 According to contractingbusiness.com, “an estimated 90% of work truck break-ins and power tool thefts take place between 6 p.m. on Friday and 6 a.m. on Monday.”
 Since you can’t babysit your work truck 24/7, protect it with an alarm system.
 You can buy alarm systems for less than $100, but the better models sell for around $400 installed.
-Those systems offer 2-way communication that confirm the system is armed and they send alerts to your smartphone if the doors are opened.
+Those systems offer 2-way communication that confirm the system is armed.
+And they send alerts to your smartphone if the doors are opened.
 You can even add sensing modules to detect glass breakage and report if someone is trying to jack up the vehicle to remove expensive components or enter it from below.

 Many contractors store their tools in a work trailer and use a hitch lock when they leave it on-site.
 But tool thieves can cut off a hitch lock in seconds using a battery-powered grinder.
 Then, the thieves hook up your trailer and drive it to a remote location so they can break in without being caught.
 Make their job much harder by lowering the trailer as far as it will go and then removing the trailer jack handle.
 Next, slap on two trailer wheel locks.
 If you’re parking your trailer at the job site, jack it up and place it on blocks so you can remove the wheels.

-Puck locks provide a strong visual deterrence to less skilled thieves and they cost much less than electric sliding door locks.
+Puck locks provide a strong visual deterrence to less skilled thieves.
+And they cost much less than electric sliding door locks.
 They’re not as convenient as electric sliding door locks because they require a key.
 Plus, you have to keep track of the puck lock every time you remove it.
 But they provide much better security than factory locks.

-Invest in a Heavy-Duty Job Box
+Invest in a heavy-duty job box

 A heavy-duty job box is perfect for storing tools at the job site.
 Load in the tools and lock it up.
-But don’t buy a cheapo unit, thieves can get into those in just a few minutes.
+But don’t buy a cheap unit, as thieves can get into those in just a few minutes.
 The better units are built with 14- or 16-gauge steel, so they can’t be opened with tin snips.
 Buy casters to roll the job box into position next to a pole.
 Loop the chain around a metal pole and thread the ends through the slots in the back of the box.
 Secure the chain ends inside the job box with a heavy-duty padlock.
 Remove the casters and set the box on the ground.
-That way the crooks can’t roll it away if they compromise the pole or the chain.
+That way thieves can’t roll it away if they compromise the pole or the chain.